Malfoy/TP_Assembly/TP.md

 ## PART 3: Assembly Evaluation

 ### Evaluate your assembly with Quast
+To Evaluate your assembly you will run  Quast on your contigs file.

-Use Quast.
-A manual can be found here http://quast.bioinf.spbau.ru/manual.html.
+ A (very nice) manual can be found here http://quast.bioinf.spbau.ru/manual.html.
 ```
 ./gatb quast.py -o output_directory assembly.fa
 ```

+ Move into your QUAST output directory and examine the report.txt file.
+You may also take a look at the HTML file.

+ Note only "large enough" contigs will be considered, contigs smaller than 500bp are ignored by Quast.

+Now we will compare your contigs with the reference genome.
-Now use Quast to align your contigs on your reference genome and estimate their accuracy
+With the -r option, Quast will align your contigs on your reference genome and estimate their accuracy

 ```
 ./gatb quast.py -o output_directory assembly.fa -r vcholerae_h1.fasta
 ```

+In real life you will likely not have a reference genome, but if you have a closely related genome you can use it as reference and get some nice stats from QUAST such as ‘genome fraction’ (=genome coverage).

 *How many large / small misassemblies were made by the assembler?*

 *What part of your genome is covered by your contigs?*